Parks & Places of interest in the SE25 area

 Area: 4.37 hectares

-Facilities: Large pond, Dipping platform, Buddleia valley, Grassland, Woodland, Children's creative play area, Picnic bench and seats.
+Facilities: Large pond, Dipping platform, Buddleia valley, Grassland, Woodland, Children's play area, Picnic bench and seats.

 Apsley Road Playground